jamesbrindle/YTMusicUploader/README.md

 ### Further Development Considerations

-- Could do with the ability to see if a music file is already uploaded to YouTube Music or not.
-I could not find a way of requesting a file hash from YouTube Music.
-I could only get a json object back with a typical free text search of the song title and artist and found it not reliable enough, with multiple 'fuzzy / AI logic' result sets for 'similar' songs.
-I'll keep working on it.
 - Would like to add the ability to upload playlists *([sigma67](https://ytmusicapi.readthedocs.io/en/latest/) has included this ability in his API so it's definately do-able).*
 &nbsp;
 &nbsp;